Skip to main content

 Getting the motivation to stop contributing to the demand

-Porn will begin to lose its allure when you realize how it has stolen from you the authentic identity and sense of purpose you really want.
+“Porn will begin to lose its allure when you realize its impact.
+It has stolen the authentic identity and sense of purpose you want.

-To find freedom, confront the truth that choosing pornography has consequences beyond the damage to your own identity and formation—you may be consuming what ultimately is exploitation against men, women, girls, and boys in your own hometown or thousands of miles away.
+To find freedom, confront the truth that choosing pornography has consequences beyond the damage to your own identity and formation—you may be consuming what ultimately is exploitation against men, women, girls, and boys in your hometown or thousands of miles away.

 Related: 3 Ways Facing Shame Can Take Away Its Power & Help You Quit Porn